dbilanoski/cheat-sheets/python/dotenv.md

     `API_KEY=your_api_key_here DATABASE_URL=your_database_url_here DEBUG=True`

-3. Use `os.environ` for default or fallback values.
-When using `os.getenv`, provide a default value to handle cases where the `.env` file might be missing or incomplete:
+3. When using `os.getenv`, provide a default value to handle cases where the `.env` file might be missing or incomplete:

     `api_key = os.getenv("API_KEY", "default_api_key")`